 It appears to be responsible for the stability of the sleep-wake cycle, rather than a single function (3).
 Daily Anandamide variations could play a significant role in the regulation of the sleep-wake cycle.
 Studies in rats have shown endocannabinoids in biological samples taken e.g. spinal cord, hippocampus, and hypothalamus.
 In spinal fluid samples, cannabinoid Anandamide concentrations increased during the light period and decreased correspondingly during the dark period.
 It has been suggested that anandamide would accumulate as a nitrogen cell in the dark and then be released when light enters the spinal cord at those sites that regulate sleep (4).
 The endocannabinoid system also indirectly affects sleep through knowledge of other bodily functions such as stress levels, metabolism, and pain (5).

 Endocannabinoids are a lipid-based network of mediators that act by activating cannabinoid receptors CB1 and CB2.
 There are receptors almost everywhere in the body.
 The two most potent cannabinoids, Anandamide and 2-AG, are able to be produced by almost all cells themselves, so there are a huge number of places in the body and brain where the endocannabinoid system can affect sleep (5).
 The location of cannabinoid receptors in the brain in areas of sleep regulation potentially activates cholinergic neurons.
-It is known that Anandamide – an activated cholinergic neuron expressing the CB1 receptor promotes the release of the neurotransmitter acetylcholine.
+Anandamide – an activated cholinergic neuron expressing the CB1 receptor is known to promote the release of the mediator acetylcholine.
 Acetylcholine affects e.g. learning and remembering and is released most during deep sleep.
 This activation could trigger thalamic neuronal activity, which in turn enhances cortical desynchronization.
 Studies have shown that the function of the brainstem as well as the basal brain in relation to the thalamus is an important element in the regulation of sleep (4).

 CBD oil to support sleep